wanjarast/accelerateR/README.md

 pre_metrics(predicted = ... , expected = ... , uncertain = NULL)
 ```

-PLots the absence or present of one or more target behaviours in an actogram style.
+Plots the absence or present of one or more target behaviours in an actogram style.

 ``` r
 acto(data = ... , time = "..." , date = "..." , behaviour = "..." , target.bev = ... , daily = FALSE)